 - Hardwood charcoal: This is similar to perlite, but it is more sustainable, and thus why I prefer using this ingredient.
 It is also chunkier but lighter than perlite.
 A note of caution: don’t use the briquets you can buy for grilling your steaks at home!

 - Compost: I like to add a little compost instead of synthesized fertilizers or peat moss to my potting mix.
 It enhances flowering and plant growth with the nutrition it provides.
-However, compost has denser particles, so I increase the coarseness of the other ingredients; hence, choosing a super coarse grade perlite.
-You can also add more pumice and bark in your mix if you add compost.
+However, compost has denser particles, so I increase the coarseness of the other ingredients, hence, choosing a super coarse grade perlite.
+You can add more pumice and bark to your mix if you add compost.

 - Coconut husk: While not as acidic, it is a fairly decent alternative to pine bark or fir.

 - Cocopeat or coconut coir: A popular replacement for peat moss, coconut coir is made of dried, ground-up coconut shells.
 It is a fluffy growing medium that is loose enough and great for Anthurium and other epiphytes.

 For my potting mix, I essentially need three categories of ingredients.
 I need coarse, woody materials.